sherifadel90/AppDynamics-SupercarsJavaApp/README.md

 		&lt;role rolename="admin-gui" />
 		&lt;user username="admin" password="password" roles="admin-gui" /&gt;
 		</code></pre>
-	- If you  will acess Tomcat GUI from outside your Host, you  willneed to do the below
+	- By default, Tomcat manager is configured to be accessed from the same server where it’s installed.
+If you access manager, you will get 403 error, so For a manager to be accessible from any host/IP, you need to do the following:
 		<pre><code>
 		vi /opt/tomcat/webapps/manager/META-INF/context.xml
 		</code></pre>